-Finally got to visit this famous, old-school Korean restaurant named Chanyang Jjip 찬양집 (“House of Praise”) with the foodie group, and I was glad it lived up to the hype.
+Finally got to visit this famous, old-school Korean restaurant named Chanyang Jjip 찬양집 (“House of Praise”) with my foodie group, and I was glad it lived up to the hype.
 To be honest, I have never been a big fan of noodles, hot or cold, but this restaurant made a believer out of me.
-With over 50 years of experience under their belt, they have been serving up heaping bowls of kalguksu 칼국수 (“knife noodles”/hand-cut noodles) to local and serious foodies in the back streets of Jongro.
-What’s cool about the place is that they haven’t changed much over time except one thing: their prices (supposedly their main dish cost 200 won back in 1965).
-Like many restaurants that start off small, become successful, then expand, and lastly fancy things up, Chanyang Jjip has basically kept their “humble” interior intact and their food the same for all those years.
+With over 50 years of experience under their belt, they have been serving up heaping bowls of kalguksu 칼국수 (“knife noodles”/hand-cut noodles) to locals and serious foodies in the back streets of Jongro.
+What’s cool about the place is that they haven’t changed much over time except one thing: their prices.
+Supposedly, their main dish cost 200 won back in 1965 and hasn’t really changed much, take into account inflation rates.
+Unlike many restaurants that start off small and become successful, Chanyang Jip didn’t expand and fancy things up–they basically kept their “humble” interior intact and their food the same for all those years.
 It’s pretty bare bones here so it’s definitely not for everyone (see pics below).

 “One cannot think well, love well, sleep well, if one has not dined well.” ~ Virginia Woolf

 Food: ★★★★½ out of 5 stars